How to cite this paper

 the JATSPack specification was to devise a means to package schema

-customizations together with software libraries that allow users to transform documents to and
+customizations together with software libraries that allow users to transform documents

 from the new schema.
 This is still, perhaps, the primary use-case.